The concept of JOINS in SQL is to get data from multiple Tables. In DB2, you can find two types of outer joins – LEFT outer and RIGHT outer JOINS.

 There is no difference between a left outer join and right outer join other than where the starting driver table is coded

 SELECT D.DEPTNO, D.DEPTNAME, D.MGRNO, E.LASTNAME FROM DEPT D LEFT JOIN EMP E ON D.MGRNO = E.EMPNO

 SELECT D.DEPTNO, D.DEPTNAME, D.MGRNO, E.LASTNAME FROM EMP E RIGHT JOIN DEPT D ON D.MGRNO = E.EMPNO

-When you give LEFT join, the driver table is left side one.
-When you give RIGHT join, then the drive table is right side one.
+When you give LEFT join, the driver table will be left side one.
+When you give RIGHT join, then the driver table will be right side one.

-- DB2 itself converts RIGHT JOIN into LEFT JOIN during query processing
+- DB2 itself converts RIGHT outer JOIN into LEFT outer JOIN during SQL query processing

-- Main thing is, to avoid confusion, always code LEFT OUTER join
+- So to avoid confusion and save CPU time always code only LEFT OUTER join